flatland-association/flatland-book/getting-started/first-submission.md

 ```

 You may have to restart Ubuntu for all changes to take effect.
+-->

 ### Create the conda environment

+Flatland uses the conda package manager.
+[Install it](https://www.anaconda.com/products/individual) if it is not setup on your machine.

 You can now run the following: